-At some point, many family caregivers begin to feel concern or even fear that their loved ones are no longer safe behind the wheel.
-Hesitation to act on this worry is normal, but ignoring it can be a recipe for disaster.
+At some point, many family caregivers begin to fear that their aging loved ones are no longer safe behind the wheel.
+Hesitation to act on this worry is normal, but ignoring the warning signs that a senior is unfit to drive can be a recipe for disaster.

-Age alone is not a reason to take away a person’s ability to drive.
-However, seniors are at risk for numerous health conditions that impact driving and age-related changes that can affect memory and decision-making processes, the ability to see and hear clearly, reaction times and other skills and abilities that are required for the safe operation of a motor vehicle.
+Age alone is not a reason to take away a person’s driving privileges.
+However, seniors are at risk for numerous health conditions that impact driving.
+For example, age-related changes can affect memory and decision-making processes, the ability to see and hear clearly, reaction times and other skills and abilities that are required for the safe operation of a motor vehicle.

-It can be very difficult to communicate your concerns to an elder who is in denial of the fact that their driving has become questionable or straight up dangerous.
+It can be very difficult to communicate your concerns to an elder who doesn’t want to stop driving or is in denial of the fact that their driving has become questionable or downright dangerous.
 Dementia poses yet another serious challenge.
 Although it may seem like a senior with Alzheimer’s disease or another form of dementia is simply denying any changes in their abilities, anosognosia could be to blame.
 This term refers to a dementia patient’s inability to recognize their own impairment.
 This is partly why it can be so challenging to get a cognitively impaired individual to stop driving.
-In their mind they still believe they are fully capable of doing so.
+Their mind is broken, causing them to seriously overestimate their driving abilities.

-How to Discuss that a Senior Needs to Stop Driving
+How to Convince a Senior to Stop Driving

-For seniors, taking away their driving privileges can be traumatic and can even cause depression.
+For older adults, taking away their driving privileges can be traumatic and can even cause depression.
 Losing the ability to drive deals a significant blow to one’s independence.
 They are no longer able to get to church, go the supermarket, drop by the park for some sunshine or visit friends whenever they feel like it.
 Instead, they will have to rely on other methods of transportation to do the things they need and want to do.
 Understand that this is a huge adjustment late in life.